 [Due for Answer on 20 July.
 Answered on 22 July.]

 HOLDING ANSWER: The Department of Health and Social Care has indicated that it will not be possible to answer this question within the usual time period.
 An answer is being prepared and will be provided as soon as it is available.

-The Parliamentary Under-Secretary of State for Health and Social Care (Ms Nadine Dorries): NHS Digital advises that it publishes finished consultant episodes for National Health Service hospitals where a procedure for treatment of urogynaecological prolapse or stress urinary incontinence (insertion or removal) is recorded.
+The Minister of State for Mental Health, Suicide Prevention and Patient Safety (Ms Nadine Dorries): NHS Digital advises that it publishes finished consultant episodes for National Health Service hospitals where a procedure for treatment of urogynaecological prolapse or stress urinary incontinence (insertion or removal) is recorded.
 This provisional data is published monthly and the final data is included in the Annual Hospital Episode Statistics publication.

 On mesh removal, NHS England is assessing bids from NHS providers to be specialist centres providing treatment for women with complications of mesh inserted for urinary incontinence and vaginal prolapse.
 Following the COVID-19 pandemic, every effort is now being made to finalise this quickly and stakeholders will be kept up to date with progress.